-This course is a comprehensive study in digital audio re or ding with Digidesign Pro Tools.
-Topics include digital audio theory, theory of analog and digital recording, signal flow, microphones, mixers, monitors, and hands-on introduction to the Pro Tools system
+This course will focus on the comprehensive study in digital audio recording with Digidesign Pro Tools.
+Topics include digital audio theory, theory of analog and digital recording, signal flow, microphones, mixers, monitors, and hands-on introduction to the Pro Tools system.